-In contrast, noncompact examples of special Lagrangian fibrations are much easier to come by.
-Harvey and Lawson's famous paper on calibrated geometries [94] gave the simplest of such examples: the map defined by is a special Lagrangian fibrations with fibers invariant under the diagonal T^2 -action on \mathbb{C}^3 .
-This was later largely generalized by independent works of Goldstein [65] and Gross [71], who constructed explicit special Lagrangian torus fibrations on any toric Calabi-Yau n-fold.
+Noncompact examples of special Lagrangian fibrations are much easier to come by.
+Harvey and Lawson's famous paper on calibrated geometries [86] gave the simplest of such examples: the map defined by is a special Lagrangian fibrations whose fibers are invariant under the diagonal T^2 -action on \mathbb{C}^3 .
+This example was later largely generalized by independent works of Goldstein [62] and Gross [69].
+They constructed explicit special Lagrangian torus fibrations on any toric Calabi-Yau n-fold (which are necessarily noncompact) via the compatible T^{n-1} -action which preserves the natural holomorphic volume form.
 The discriminant loci of these examples are of real codimension two and can be described explicitly.